APPLY FOR MEMBERSHIP

 You can nominate your own work, that of a colleague or just someone’s work that you admire.

 Obviously, anyone entering themselves, their team or their project means they will have all the details an entry could need.
-If you’re nominating a colleague or peer, do consider this – a passionate argument for an admired peer is great but there is a LOT of competition.
-Get the numbers to back up your claims!
+If you’re nominating a colleague or peer, do consider this and provide as much data and results to complement any argument.

 Q. What are the judges looking for when shortlisting entries?